johan2160/johan2160/README.md

 ![Mi banner de Github](github-banner.png)

-I'm an aspiring Full Stack Developer from Chile, with a solid foundation in Frontend development and currently expanding my expertise by focusing on Django.
+I'm a Full Stack Developer from Chile, with a solid foundation in Frontend development and currently expanding my expertise by focusing on Django.

 <details>
   <summary>About Me</summary>